Last updated Sept 2016

 As a MPA student, Dani Rodrik advised me: “Look at the people you admire and want to be like, and do what they did.”
 This is good advice, though it biases you to the areas you know not the areas you don’t.
 Most of the political economy scholars I admired at the time trained as economists, so I took the economics route.
 But I didn’t know the most interesting political science work because I had been trained in economics.
 So at least be aware of this circular trap.

 Noah Smith recommends an economics PhD if you’re not sure what PhD you should do.
 He’s even a little more emphatic than that: “Economics is the best PhD you can possibly get.”

 This is a little suspicious coming from an economist.
 It helps to remember that most people like to make their students in their own image (I am no exception).

 I think Noah’s advice makes sense if you like economics a lot, if you want to do highly mathematical research, and if you want to be assured of a job.
 That is why I did an economics PhD.

 But if you are motivated by other questions, prefer other methods, or if your strengths are somewhere other than math, I don’t see how your path to fulfillment lies through economics.

-If your interests are political economy (like a great many readers of this blog) you will be well served by economics, with these caveats:
+If your interests are political economy (like a great many readers of this blog) you will be well served by both economics and political science, with these caveats: